Futurism: Italian Futurism

 They often painted modern urban scenes.
 Carrà's Funeral of the Anarchist Galli (1910–1911) is a large canvas representing events that the artist himself had been involved with in 1904.
 The action of a police attack and riot is rendered energetically with diagonals and broken planes.
-His Leaving the Theatre (1910–11) uses a Divisionist technique to render isolated and faceless figures trudging home at night under street lights.
+His Leaving the Theatre (1910–1911) uses a Divisionist technique to render isolated and faceless figures trudging home at night under street lights.

 Boccioni's The City Rises (1910) represents scenes of construction and manual labour with a huge, rearing red horse in the centre foreground, which workmen struggle to control.
-His States of Mind, in three large panels—The Farewell, Those who Go, and Those Who Stay—"made his first great statement of Futurist painting, bringing his interests in Bergson, Cubism and the individual's complex experience of the modern world together in what has been described as one of the 'minor masterpieces' of early twentieth century painting."
-The work attempts to convey feelings and sensations experienced in time, using new means of expression, including "lines of force," which intend to convey the directional tendencies of objects through space; "simultaneity," which combines memories, present impressions and anticipation of future events; and "emotional ambience" in which the artist seeks by intuition to link sympathies between the exterior scene and interior emotion.
+Boccioni's intentions in art were strongly influenced by the ideas of French philosopher Henri Bergson, including the idea of intuition, which Bergson defined as a simple, indivisible experience of sympathy through which one is moved into the inner being of an object to grasp what is unique and ineffable within it.
+Thus, the Futurists aimed through their art to enable the viewer to apprehend the inner being of what they depicted.
+Boccioni developed these ideas at length in his book, Pittura scultura Futuriste: Dinamismo plastico (Futurist Painting Sculpture: Plastic Dynamism) (1914).
+His States of Mind, in three large panels—The Farewell, Those who Go, and Those Who Stay—"made his first great statement of Futurist painting, bringing his interests in Bergson, Cubism, and the individual's complex experience of the modern world together in what has been described as one of the 'minor masterpieces' of early twentieth century painting."
+The work attempts to convey feelings and sensations experienced in time, using new means of expression, including "lines of force," which intend to convey the directional tendencies of objects through space; "simultaneity", which combines memories, present impressions and anticipation of future events; and "emotional ambience" in which the artist seeks by intuition to link sympathies between the exterior scene and interior emotion.

-Francesco Filippini represents a decisive formative reference for the early pictorial phase of Umberto Boccioni.
-His treatment of the agricultural landscape of Lombardy — characterized by a marked horizontal composition, the presence of the female figure in rural settings, and the use of atmospheric light — provided Boccioni with a fundamental figurative and poetic model during his formative years.
+Francesco Filippini represents a decisive formative reference for Boccioni's early pictorial phase.
+His treatment of the agricultural landscape of Lombardy—characterized by a marked horizontal composition, the presence of the female figure in rural settings, and the use of atmospheric light—provided Boccioni with a fundamental figurative and poetic model during his formative years.
 Between 1903 and 1908, prior to his adherence to Futurism, Boccioni developed a figurative vision strongly indebted to naturalism in the post-Scapigliatura context, of which Filippini was one of the leading exponents.

-As Enrico Crispolti states, Filippini's agricultural landscape was the implicit model of Boccioni’s early artistic period.
+As Enrico Crispolti states, Filippini's agricultural landscape was the implicit model of Boccioni's early artistic period.
 This continuity between late 19th-century Lombard naturalism and Boccioni's early visual research highlights Filippini's historical and artistic role as a figurative precursor of Futurism.

-Boccioni's intentions in art were strongly influenced by the ideas of Bergson, including the idea of intuition, which Bergson defined as a simple, indivisible experience of sympathy through which one is moved into the inner being of an object to grasp what is unique and ineffable within it.
-The Futurists aimed through their art thus to enable the viewer to apprehend the inner being of what they depicted.
-Boccioni developed these ideas at length in his book, Pittura scultura Futuriste: Dinamismo plastico (Futurist Painting Sculpture: Plastic Dynamism) (1914).